rami-aouinti/bro-world-frontend-ui/README.md

 forward requests to the external service.
 Provide the special value `mock` to serve the local fixtures in [`server/mock/game.ts`](server/mock/game.ts) instead of calling the remote API—handy when developing offline or when the upstream service is unavailable.

+### Feature modules

+Nuxt discovers feature packages dynamically through [`modules/features/module.ts`](modules/features/module.ts).
+Create a new feature by adding a folder under `features/<slug>/`—the module will register any nested `components/`, `pages/`, `server/`, `stores/`, `plugins/`, or `composables/` directories without additional configuration.
+You can opt out of a feature by listing its slug inside the `featureModules.disabled` array in `nuxt.config.ts`, or explicitly enumerate the features to load with `featureModules.enabled`.
+Aliases are generated automatically, so `~/features/<slug>` always resolves to the feature root.

 ### Redis TTL overrides